cleversoft/Zo2-Joomla-Template-Framework/README.md

 #Zo2 Framework
 Zo2 Framework is a Joomla template framework, built from scratch, and heavily support Bootstrap framework and LESS.
+Zo2 Framework comes with Drag & drop layout builder which allows you to create any number of stunning and unique layouts up to 5x faster than traditional way.

 ##Features